2023–24 Serie C: Exclusions and readmissions

 In early June 2023, the Italian Football Federation announced the rules to determine readmissions in the Serie C league.

 Vacancies arising from clubs going bankrupt or not applying for a Serie C licence were filled by the league considering applications from teams relegated from Serie C, reserve teams of Serie A clubs, and Serie D playoff winners, in this order.

 On 16 June 2023, Pordenone announced their intention to renounce their Serie C spot due to financial issues.
 On 24 July, the Federation replaced Pordenone with Mantova.

-Siena and Reggina have been excluded from their leagues.
-FIGC admitted Atalanta Under-23 to replace Siena.
-Brescia was readmitted to Serie B in place of Reggina.
+Siena and Reggina were excluded from their leagues.
+The FIGC admitted Atalanta Under-23 to replace Siena.
+The newly established Atalanta Under-23 side became the first reserve team of a Serie A club to follow Juventus Next Gen into Serie C. Brescia was readmitted to Serie B in place of Reggina.
 The remaining vacancy in Serie C was filled by Casertana.

 Group A (North)

 Stadia and locations

 9 teams from Lombardy, 5 teams from Veneto, 3 teams from Piedmont, 1 team from Emilia-Romagna, 1 team from Friuli-Venezia Giulia and 1 team from Trentino-Alto Adige/Südtirol.